Find a Lawyer

 Boer-Sedano v.
 Gonzales

 CA9 Finds that IJ Must Not Ignore Inconsistencies Simply Because They Weaken an Asylum Claim

-The Court found that its cases do not mandate that an IJ ignore repeated and blatant inconsistencies that weaken a claim for asylum.
-Rather, the Court found that when inconsistencies are accompanied by other indications of dishonesty, an adverse credibility determination may be supported by substantial evidence. (
+The Court found that its cases do not mandate that an IJ ignore repeated and blatant inconsistencies that weaken a claim for asylum. (

 Kaur v.
 Gonzales